 Network Folders with NTFS Permissions

-If you need to use Network Folders with NTFS permissions, it is strongly recommded to run FileCloud on Windows Servers instead of Linux.
+- If you need to use Network Folders and preserve NTFS permissions, it is strongly recommended to run FileCloud on Windows Servers instead of Linux.

 Many organizations have Windows based Network Folders that are shared with employees.
 The permissions on these Network Folders are managed using NTFS rights setup for various users and groups (usually from Active Directory).
 FileCloud can use the same NTFS permissions on the Network Folders for user authorization and access to these resources.

-After setting up the network folder for NTFS Permissions, you might need to optionally configure and install the FIleCloud helper service.
+- Step 3: If you are running FileCloud on Linux, you might need to optionally configure and install the FIleCloud helper service

 Additional Information and Troubleshooting